zacanger/js-drills/README.md

 ## Updated semi-regularly.

+## Contributing

-## PRs, bug repots, and suggestions welcome.
+PRs, issues, and suggestions welcome.

+If contributing code, please ensure you are following the editorconfig and eslintrc.
+Your code will be reformatted if not.